0xVZ/libwsclient/README.md

 Your best bet for getting started is to look at test.c which shows how to connect to an echo server using libwsclient calls.

-Also, to install:
+Also, to build:

-./autogen.sh

-./configure && make && sudo make install

-Then link your C program against wsclient: 'gcc -g -O2 -o test test.c -lwsclient'
+gcc wsclient.c base64.c sha1.c test.c -lssl -lcrypto -lpthread -o test